CISecurity/ControlsAssessmentSpecification/control-15/control-15.1.rst

-15.1: Maintain an Inventory of Authorized Wireless Access Points
+15.1: Establish and Maintain an Inventory of Service Providers
 ================================================================
-Maintain an inventory of authorized wireless access points connected to the wired network.
+Establish and maintain an inventory of service providers.
+The inventory is to list all known service providers, include classification(s), and designate an enterprise contact for each service provider.
+Review and update the inventory annually, or when significant enterprise changes occur that could impact this Safeguard.

 .. list-table::
 	:header-rows: 1